Getting a Sworn Translation in Italy

 Do you need a sworn translation from English into Italian?

-If you need a sworn translation of a document into Italian, don’t hesitate to contact me.
+If you need a sworn translation from English into Italian, don’t hesitate to contact me.

-For a detailed quote, you’re welcome to send a scanned photo of your document (don’t forget any pages!) to my e-mail address: email@example.com.
+You are also welcome to send a clear and complete scan of your document to my e-mail address: email@example.com.